Advocating For Affordability

 The process to update Minnesota's building codes is already underway.
 The Minnesota Department of Labor & Industry formed its Technical Advisory Groups (TAG) in 2017 and these 10 groups of industry experts and Labor & Industry staff spent three months reviewing changes from the 2015 and 2018 model codes as well as proposed changes from TAG members and industry groups.

-TAG reports were released on May 15, 2018, and will be reviewed and discussed at the Construction Codes Advisory Council at its June 21, 2018 meeting.
+TAG reports were released on May 15, 2018, and were reviewed and discussed at the Construction Codes Advisory Council at its June 21, 2018 meeting.
 The Council, after the review of TAG reports, will forward the reports and any feedback to its list of affected stakeholders.
 Informational hearings will be held before the first official review and comment period on the state’s new building code begins.
 Labor & Industry's Commissioner will then be presented the Council's final recommended new building codes before the final public comment period begins.

 Housing First Minnesota has been at the forefront of discussions throughout the code update process, advocating for safety, durability and affordability.
 Input and participation from the housing industry will be vital to ensuring affordability, safety and durability are considered in a balanced way.
 Become a Housing First Minnesota Advocate and play an active role in updating Minnesota's building codes.